 (3)

 Figure 6.
-(1) 3D finite element mesh for case (d) of Section 3.1; (2) full homogenized in-plane failure surface for the considered masonry REV with 3D FE mesh; (3) failure modes for four uniaxial load conditions applied to the 3D FE mesh.
+(1) 3D finite element mesh for case (d) of Section 3.1, (2) full homogenised in-plane failure surface for the considered masonry REV with 3D FE mesh, (3) failure modes for four uniaxial load conditions applied to the 3D FE mesh.

-HOMOGENIZED OUT-OF-PLANE FAILURE SURFACES
+HOMOGENISED OUT-OF-PLANE FAILURE SURFACES

 Single-leaf wall

-Eventually, the 3D FE mesh created through the procedure named “voxel strategy” is used as the basis for creating homogenized out-of-plane failure surfaces, which come as the results of yet another MATLAB script containing a minimization problem.
-Here, the goal is investigating the collapse behavior of non-periodic masonry bonds under out-of-plane loads (such as seismic actions).
+Finally, the 3D FE mesh created with the voxel strategy was used to generate homogenised out-of-plane failure surfaces as the results of yet another MATLAB script containing a minimisation problem.
+Here, the goal was to investigate the collapse behaviour of non-periodic masonry bonds under out-of-plane loads such as seismic actions.